gingerchicken/como-client/README.md

 **A Minecraft "hacked client"** in the form of a Fabric mod developed with the aim of giving its users an advantage in most (if not all) situations (*but since I made it it probably won't to be honest...*), while still aiming to be as simplistic as possible.

 ## Installation
+Como Client is just a Fabric mod, so it should just install like any other Fabric mod.
+If you are unsure how to install mods with Fabric - (*don't worry it is pretty straight forward*) - there are quite a few guides elsewhere on how to do this.

+### Building the project
 You can use some of the pre-built libraries or you can build it yourself using the following steps.

-### Building the project
 #### Step 1
 Clone the repository, here's how to do in using the git command line:
 ```bash